 Building Upper-body Mass

-In a short period of time (considering you will be dipping at least several times a week), you will realize that you can do not just 5 dips, but 8, then 10, then 14.
-Your back, shoulders, upper chest and triceps will be stronger, firmer.
+In a short period of time (assuming you will be dipping at least several times a week), you will realize that you can do not just 5 dips, but 8, then 10, then 14.
+As a result, your back, shoulders, upper chest and triceps will be stronger and firmer.

 Strengthening the Elbow Joint